pocketpy/pocketpy/docs/LuaC-API/stack.md

 #### `bool pkpy_push_function(pkpy_vm*, pkpy_function, int argc)`

 Push a function onto the stack.
-The function is of `typedef int (*pkpy_function)(pkpy_vm*);`
+The function is of `typedef int (*pkpy_function)(pkpy_vm*);` The provided function should return the number of return values it leaves on the stack

 #### `bool pkpy_push_int(pkpy_vm*, int)`